DreamHost Review (2022)Can You Trust Their Shared Hosting?

 Some web hosting providers have constant interruptions and their availability (uptime) suffers.
 As you can imagine, this can be a big issue for hosting-dependent projects like online stores or digital marketing agencies.
 On top of that, Google and other search engines won’t treat you too favorably.

 In light of this, I constantly monitor hosting providers’ uptime.
-Let me share DreamHost’s with you.
+Let’s take a look at DreamHost’s performance in 2022, compared to other web hosts:

 To monitor uptime I use StatusCake, a tool that checks each website every 5 minutes.